Excluded conformal minors of Birkhoff-von Neumann graphs with equal global forcing number and maximum anti-forcing number: Strongly uniform BN-Graphs

-For $H_{4,5}$, it has three irreplaceable edges $v_1v_2$, $v_4v_5$ and $v_5v_6$.
-If we indeed perform a bisubdivision on $v_4v_5$, then the resulting graph contains a conformal minor $D_9$.
+For $H_{4,5}$, it has three irreplaceable edges $v_1v_2$, $v_4v_5$ and $v_5v_6$ on the outer cycle.
+If we perform a bisubdivision on $v_4v_5$, then the resulting graph contains a conformal minor $D_9$.
 According to new drawings of $H_{4,5}$, if we perform bisubdivision on $v_1v_2$ or $v_5v_6$, then the resulting graph contains a conformal minor $D_2$ or $D_1$. \end{proof}

-\begin{Pro} For graphs $H_{3,4}$, $H_{4,5}$ and $H_{1,1}$ to $H_{6,1}$, if we indeed perform quadrilateral subdivision on a replaceable set not on a strongly replaceable set, then the resulting graph contains a conformal minor $A_3$ or $D_{10}$. \end{Pro} \begin{proof} For $H_{3,4}$ and $H_{4,5}$, they have no strong replaceable sets.
-We indeed perform a quadrilateral subdivision on a replaceable edge.
-We can see that the resulting graph has a conformal minor $A_3$.
-For $H_{1,2}$, it has no strong replaceable sets.
-If we indeed perform a quadrilateral subdivision on a replaceable edge, then the resulting graph contains a conformal minor $A_3$ or $D_{10}$.
-Similarly, for each graph from $H_{1,1}$ to $H_{6,1}$ other than $H_{1,2}$, if we indeed perform a quadrilateral subdivision on a replaceable set but not strong, then the resulting graph also contains a conformal minor $A_3$ or $D_{10}$. \end{proof}
+\begin{Pro} For each of the graphs $H_{3,4}$, $H_{4,5}$ and $H_{1,1}$ to $H_{6,1}$ in Fig.~\ref{F10}, let $S$ be a nonempty subset of a replaceable set such that $S$ is not contained in any strongly replaceable set.
+If a quadrilateral subdivision is performed on $S$, then the resulting graph contains $A_3$ or $D_{10}$ a conformal minor. \end{Pro} \begin{proof} For $H_{3,4}$ and $H_{4,5}$, they have no strong replaceable sets.
+When performing a quadrilateral subdivision on a replaceable edge, we can see that the resulting graph has a conformal minor $A_3$; For $H_{1,2}$, it has no strong replaceable sets.
+If we perform a quadrilateral subdivision on a replaceable edge, then the resulting graph contains a conformal minor $A_3$ or $D_{10}$; For $H_{1,4}$, it has exactly two strong replaceable sets $S_1=\{v_1v_2,v_3v_4\}$ and $S_2=\{v_1v_6,v_4v_5\}$.
+Let $S$ be a replaceable set of $H_{1,4}$ that is not a strongly replaceable set.
+If $S$ contains $v_5v_6$, then performing a quadrilateral subdivision on $S$ results in a graph containing a conformal minor $D_{10}$.
+Otherwise, $S$ contains at least one edge from $S_1$ and at least one edge from $S_2$.
+In this case, performing a quadrilateral subdivision on $S$ results in a graph containing a conformal minor $A_3$; Similarly, for each graph from $H_{1,1}$ to $H_{6,1}$ except $H_{1,2}$ and $H_{1,4}$, performing a quadrilateral subdivision on a non-strong replaceable set yields a graph containing the conformal minor $A_3$ or $D_{10}$. \end{proof}

-Props. \ref{pro1} and \ref{pro2} explain the reason why we make bisubdivisions only on their replaceable sets and quadrilateral subdivisions only on their strong replaceable sets for all graphs in Figs. \ref{F09} to \ref{F12}, which can ensure that the resulting graphs contain no conformal minors in $\mathcal{A}\cup \mathcal{D}$.
-In the following, when we say that $G$ is obtained from some graph $H$ in Figs. \ref{F09} to \ref{F12}, it means that $G$ is obtained from $H'$ by performing bisubdivisions on its replaceable set and/or quadrilateral subdivisions on its strong replaceable set by default, where $H'$ is either $H$ or is obtained from $H$ by adding some chords.
+Props. \ref{pro1} and \ref{pro2} explain the reason why we make bisubdivisions only on their replaceable sets and quadrilateral subdivisions only on their strong replaceable sets for all graphs in Figs. \ref{F09} to \ref{F12}.
+These restrictions are necessary for the resulting graphs to contain no conformal minors in $\mathcal{A}\cup\mathcal{D}$.

+In the following, we show that these restrictions are also sufficient.
+When we say that $G$ is obtained from some graph $H$ in Figs. \ref{F09} to \ref{F12}, it means that $G$ is obtained from $H'$ by performing bisubdivisions on its replaceable set and/or quadrilateral subdivisions on its strong replaceable set by default, where $H'$ is either $H$ or is obtained from $H$ by adding some chords.